 \section{Introduction}

-Rings of symmetric polynomials $\Lambda_m$ play important role in many areas of mathematics (\cite{Ma}).
+Rings of symmetric polynomials $\Lambda_m$ play an important role in many areas of mathematics (see \cite{Ma}).
 From the representation theory point of view ring $\Lambda_m =\Bbb Z[x_1,\dots,x_m]^{S_m}$ is the Grothendieck ring of polynomial finite dimensional representations of the algebraic group $GL(m)$.
-Ring $\Lambda_m$ has a natural linear basis consisting of the classes of irreducible polynomial representations.
+The ring $\Lambda_m$ has a natural linear basis consisting of the classes of irreducible polynomial representations.
 Corresponding symmetric polynomials are known as Schur polynomials.
-They can be expressed by Weyl formula or Jacobi-Trudy formula.
-It is also well known that the ring $\Lambda_m$ is freely generated by elementary symmetric polynomials $e_1,\dots, e_m$ as well as complete symmetric polynomials $h_1,\dots, h_m$.
+They can be expressed by the Weyl formula or the Jacobi-Trudy formula.
+It is also well known that the ring $\Lambda_m$ is freely generated by elementary symmetric polynomials $e_1,\dots, e_m$ as well as complete symmetric polynomials $h_1,\dots, h_m$ and both families are algebraically independent.
 So the problem of describing this ring in terms of generators and relations is trivial in this case.

-If we consider all finite dimensional representation of the algebraic group $GL(m)$ then the corresponding ring is ring of symmetric Laurent polynomials (see for example \cite{FH}) $ \Lambda^{\pm}_{m}=\Bbb C[x_1^{\pm1},\dots,x_m^{\pm1}]^{S_m} $ This ring was not so well studied.
-It has of course a natural liner basis consisting of characters of irreducible representations which can be given again by Weyl formula.
-There is also some analogue of Jacobi-Trudy formula, which is called composite Schur functions (\cite{King,Mo}).
-It is also well known that $\Lambda^{\pm}_{n}=\Lambda_{n}[e_m^{-1}]$.
-And a natural question is : How to describe this algebra in terms of complete symmetric functions?
-It turns out, that an answer on this question can be naturally given in terms of Euler characters $H_k(x_1,\dots,x_n),\,k\in \Bbb Z$
+If we consider all finite dimensional representation of the algebraic group $GL(m)$ then the corresponding ring is the ring of symmetric Laurent polynomials (see for example \cite{FH}) $ \Lambda^{\pm}_{m}=\Bbb C[x_1^{\pm1},\dots,x_m^{\pm1}]^{S_m} .$ The ring $\Lambda^{\pm}_{m}$ has not been studied in such details as the polynomial one.
+It has of course a natural liner basis consisting of characters of irreducible finite dimensional representations which can be given again by the Weyl formula.
+There is also some analogue of the Jacobi-Trudy formula, which is called composite Schur functions (\cite{King,Mo}).
+It is also well known that $\Lambda^{\pm}_{m}=\Lambda_{m}[e_m^{-1}]$.
+And a natural question is: How to describe this ring in terms of complete symmetric functions?
+It turns out, that an answer to this question can be naturally given in terms of Euler characters $H_k(x_1,\dots,x_n),\,k\in \Bbb Z$

-where $\{\}$ means alternation on symmetric group $S_m$.
+where $\{\}$ means the alternation on symmetric group $S_m$.
 It is easy to check, that $H_{k}= h_{k}-h^{\infty}_k,\,k\in \Bbb Z$ where $h_k, h_k^{\infty}$ are coefficients of Laurent series at zero and infinity of the function $\frac{1}{\prod(1-x_it)}$.
-It looks like these polynomials play for Laurent symmetric polynomials the same role as polynomials $h_{k}$ for usual symmetric polynomials.
+It looks like these polynomials play the same role for Laurent symmetric polynomials as polynomials $h_{k}$ for usual symmetric polynomials.
 For example Jacobi-Trudy identity in this case can be written in the usual form

 Polynomials $H_k$ also allow to give a description of the algebra $\Lambda_m^{\pm}$ in terms of generators $h_1,h_1^*,\dots$ and relations between them.